 Synopsis

-In a rural Cambodian community, a quiet revolution is underway as local leaders reclaim their social services, replace outdated systems and lead the way towards lasting systems change.
 For decades, the international aid sector has dictated community needs across Cambodia.
-Now, in Battambang province, local leaders are taking back control of their lives through a social protection model they call – The Village Hive.
-This is a strength based story of Khmer people transmuting the harms of oppressive systems with community led solutions.
+Now, in Battambang province, a quiet revolution is underway as local communities take back control of their lives through a social protection model they call – The Village Hive.

 Story